bonk-dev/saturday/README.md

                         http://127.0.0.2:1234.
 Not used when making requests to IP-authenticated services (Elsevier, Scopus, etc.)
   --debug-proxy DEBUG_PROXY
-                        HTTP(S) proxy address, used for ALL requests, including ones made to services based on IP authentication (Elsevier, Scopus) -g, --google-scholar  Use Google Scholar for scraping metadata --google-scholar-output GOOGLE_SCHOLAR_OUTPUT
+                        HTTP(S) proxy address, used for ALL requests, including ones made to services based on IP authentication (Elsevier, Scopus) -g, --google-scholar  Use Google Scholar for scraping metadata -s, --scopus-api      Use Scopus API for scraping metadata --scopus-api-output SCOPUS_API_OUTPUT
-                        Path to a file where raw data fetched from Google Scholar will be saved.
-File
-                        type: JSON.
-  -s, --scopus-api      Use Scopus API for scraping metadata --scopus-api-output SCOPUS_API_OUTPUT
                         Path to a file where raw data fetched from Elsevier API will be saved.
 File